wjenh/pidp1-mods/IOTs/Type23Drum/README.txt

 drumloader.mac is a special loader that can save a core image to drum and later restore it.
 It resides in the same space as the default bin loader, except a few words bigger.

+It will halt on readin.
-Set the test word to the drum track to use, 0-37.
-Set sense swith 1 on for write to drum, 0 to load from drum.
+Set the test word to the drum block to use, 0-37 octal.
+Set sense switch 1 on for write to drum, 0 to load from drum.
 Typically you would have a program loaded already via the usual rim readin.
-Then, set up to write as just stated and rim load drumloader.mac.
-It will immediately execute and write all of the current 4096 words of memory to the drum.
+Then, rim load drumloader.rim, set up to write as just stated.
+Press continue and it will execute and write all of the current memory up to 7751 to the drum and halt.
-As long as you are loading programs from the drum, there should be no need to reload drumloader, just set the proper track, turn ss1 off, and start at 7744.
+As long as you are loading programs from the drum, there should be no need to reload drumloader, just set the proper track, turn ss1 off, and start at 7751.
+It will load the image and halt.
+You can then set the start addr of the program and press start.
+If you load something via readin, this will get overwritten by the bin loader.